 Cave Des Ours is the first apple winery distillates in Lebanon and Middle East.
 Driven by their passion and love for sharing the exquisite taste of their products.
 The main focus of Cave Des Ours remains to offer the highest quality of Wine and Arak.

 Naturally crafted through a time honored process, Elmir beer mature quietly in our cellars in Beirut, Lebanon.Our brew masters carefully select the world’s finest ingredients to offer an exquisite experience for all the senses.

 Atelier n7 was started by Assaad, a young bake-a-holic architect in his 2os.
 He started experimenting with artisanal bread making.
 During quarantine, he did intensive research and trials and developed great bread recipes.

-Mantoujet Joud el Baytiyeh is a family-owned & operated business that works in the production of all kinds of Lebanese preserves.
+Mounet Joud is a family-owned & operated business that works in the production of all kinds of Lebanese preserves.
 They follow the methods of our ancestors.
 Their slogan is “Iza de2et, 3le2et…”

 Foudelicious produce high quality homemade natural nut butters and healthy snacks.
 They developed their products with the principle of delivering to the best nut butters and healthy snacks for the lowest prices in the market.

 Louis Hariqa, a baker, came up with the recipe as a gift to the Hobaich family he used to work for, since they treated him very well.
 This traditional dessert was lost for some time, until Rosine found the recipe in Louis’ bakery.

 “Fertaike فِرتَيكي” – the old Lebanese way of saying “the fork” – is a mission to recreate and modernize our everyday food.
 Their aim is to elevate simple food such as labne and jam, by using modern techniques and innovative combinations.